 - SUNY-ESF may submit a maximum number of proposals that must meet minimal criteria as established by the Campus Coordinator.
 The maximum number of proposals accepted by the Sussman Trustees is established each year immediately prior to the application deadline.
-In 2013, ESF was be permitted to submit 12 proposals; we anticipate a similar number in 2014.
+In 2014, ESF was be permitted to submit 12 proposals, 11 of which were funded; we anticipate a similar number in 2015.

 The Edna Bailey Sussman Foundation provides financial support for graduate students who are currently matriculated in graduate degree programs (MS, MF, MLA, MPS, or PhD) at SUNY ESF.
 Applications from students who are currently applying for admission into graduate programs cannot be accepted.
 Faculty, staff and undergraduate students are not eligible to apply for Sussman Funds.